atlasphp/Atlas.Transit/ANNOTATIONS.md

 The primary point is to specify how Transit moves the data back and forth, not how the domain object itself behaves.

+Note that currently none of these can be inherited; you have to put them on each class, not on a parent class.

+## Existing

 Specify the domain handler:

 ```php